 Most tour operators and trekking agencies claim October is the best month for Trekking in Nepal.
 It was very accurate 20 or more years ago.
 It still is the busiest month with hotel rooms; guesthouses in the cities are overbooked.
 The past decade or more have shown that climatic change has brought rain during the supposed "Clearest" month of October.
 The weather can be affected by cyclones in the Bay of Bengal.
 Sometimes the storms bring in adverse weather to the high Himalaya in the form of unseasonal rain while some years it causes devastation like in October 2014 when unseasonal snowstorms killed several trekkers and their local staff.
 The lodges on the trail can be full, and there have been cases where some backpackers had to go further on to the next place with the hope of finding rooms in the subsequent settlement.
 Trekkers have slept on the dining tables, floors of the dining halls of the lodges during October.

 November continues to witness the influx of autumn season trekkers.
 Each month there are several days of precipitation, but November is a more stable time to go trekking in Nepal.
 The number of trekkers starts to decline from the third week of November thinking the Himalayan regions must begin to get snow covered; this is far from the truth.
 The slightly colder temperatures make the clouds stay low longer, and the mountain views are much clearer for more extended periods.

 Benefits of Trekking in Nepal Himalaya during the autumn/fall season.

 This is the fall season; some flowers are still blooming in the middle and high hills of Nepal.
-The clouds can begin to form during the late afternoon, and it can start raining in the lower altitude and snow in the in the higher elevations during the late afternoons.
+The clouds can begin to form during the late afternoon, and it can start raining in the lower altitude and snow in the higher elevations during the late afternoons.
 This could be a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.

 The trekkers will start to be seen in significant numbers on the trail and in the lodges during the autumn/fall season.